andycaine/jstink/README.md

 ## Using Authenticated Associated Data (AAD)

 The GCM algorithm used by jstink is an Authenticated Encryption with Associated Data (AEAD) encryption method.
-This means that it provides for authentication as well and confidentiality, and also allows the message to contain "associated data".
+This means that it provides for authentication as well as confidentiality, and also allows the message to contain "associated data".
 This associated data is authenticated but not encrypted.
 A decryption operation will only work if the same associated data is used for decryption that was used for encryption.

 One use of AAD is to bind a ciphertext to it's encryption context.
 For example, we can use a username as the associated data for data that is encrypted for a specific user: